Play your part: keeping local communities safe

 You’ll also need to remember that it’s the law to wear a face covering when on public transport, including buses, trains, aircraft, ferries and when in enclosed bus or train stations.
 You should also wear a face covering in taxis and private hire vehicles.
 If you have symptoms or have recently tested positive, you should not make use of public transport.

 When do I need to wear a face covering?

 There are some places where you must wear a face covering by law.
-You must wear a face covering in shops and on public transport, and further indoor spaces listed in the Government advice.
+You must wear a face covering in line with Government advice.

 You should observe the guidance displayed by individual shops and public transport providers to keep yourself and others safe.